w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 A **data product** is raw data transformed into a business context

-- Data products are registered in **knowledge catalog ** through specifications (XML, JSON, etc.)
+- Data products are registered in **knowledge catalog** through specifications (XML, JSON, etc.)
-- Main features
+- Data products need to be searchable and discoverable by potential data product consumers and business user
   - *Data product description*: The data product needs to be well-described
   - *Access methods*: for example, REST APIs, SQL, NoSQL, etc., and where to find the data asset
   - *Policies and rules*: who is allowed to consume the data product for what purpose
   - *SLAs*: agreements regarding the data product availability, performance characteristics, functions, cost of data product usage
   - *Defined format*: A data product needs to be described using a defined format
   - *Cataloged*: All data products need to be registered in the knowledge catalog.
-Data products need to be searchable and discoverable by potential data product consumers and business user
 - Data products themselves are not stored in the knowledge catalog

 # <img src="./img/cs.svg" class="title-icon" /> Case study: data mesh {background-color="#121011"}